Could Joe Biden Test Positive For Coronavirus Following President Trump’s Results?

 “He does need to be immediately tested.
 He has come in proximity to someone that has covid,” added Sanjay Gupta, CNN‘s chief medical correspondent (via The Express).

 That said, the organizers of the event did take precautions in case of such a scenario.
 For example, the two candidates did not shake hands — a new change spurred by COVID-19 rules.
-In addition, their lecterns were around 10 feet apart, which is greater than the suggested six foot radius suggested by most doctors.
+In addition, their lecterns were around 10 feet apart, which is greater than the suggested 6 foot radius suggested by most doctors.

-However, others have noted the dangers of the loud speaking volume used by the commander-in-chief, especially since singing has shown to be a major spreader of the virus.
+However, others have noted the dangers of the loud speaking volume used by the commander-in-chief, especially since shouting has shown to be a major spreader of the virus.

 The White House said its medical unit had begun contact tracing on Thursday.
 No statements have yet been made on the future of the next debate, which is scheduled for Thursday, October 15.